About St. Bernard Parish

 Jail & Inmate Records

 The St. Bernard Parish Detention Center is the main correctional facility in the parish.
-It handles the booking process for individuals arrested within the parish, providing an inmate lookup service through the Sheriff's Office website.
+It handles the booking process for people arrested within the parish, providing an inmate lookup service through the Sheriff's Office website.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments and adhere to strict guidelines.
 The bond and bail process follows Louisiana state law, allowing for cash bonds, surety bonds, and property bonds.

 - Information on recently arrested individuals can be accessed through the Sheriff's Office or by contacting the detention center directly.